-Any of the mentioned studies will rely on a deep understanding of how the properties of the source determine the morphology of the GWs.
-The coalescence of a non-precessing BBH produces relatively simple GWs (Fig.1, middle row, left panel).
-First, the frequency and amplitude of these signals grow monotonically as the two BHs orbit and approach each other \cite{Husa:2009zz}.
-Next, when the two objects are about to merge, their speeds become comparable to that of light, causing a fast rise of both the frequency and amplitude of the signal \cite{Husa:2009zz, Pretorius:2005gq}.
-Finally, after a highly distorted black hole has formed, this settles to a Kerr black hole emitting exponentially decaying ringdown radiation~\cite{Berti:2009kk,Owen:2009sb} of constant frequency.
-The resulting signal morphology is known as \textit{chirp} and is consistent with all BBH observations so far ~\cite{LIGOScientific:2018mvr}.
-In contrast, in this article we show that this simple morphology is only true when the BBH components have comparable masses or it is viewed face-on so that the GW emission is vastly dominated by its so called quadrupole mode.
-This is the case for all current observations.
+Such studies will rely on a deep understanding of how GW signals encode the dynamical properties of the source.
+In anticipation of future large signal-to-noise ratio detections, it is important to investigate how \gw{s} reflect not only the ``common'' properties of BBHs (e.g., BH masses and spins, orbital eccentricity and orientation) but also other fundamental aspects that can be inferred from the morphology of the signal.
+For instance, all current observations show a rather simple ``chirp'' morphology \cite{GWTC1}, consisting of a monotonic increase of both frequency and amplitude.
+Initially, both quantities increase slowly, reflecting the low frequency and tightening of the orbit as the two BHs approach each other \cite{Maggiore:2007shp}.
+Just before merger, the two BHs reach speeds comparable to that of light, leading to a rapid rise of both frequency and amplitude~\cite{Maggiore:2007shp, Pretorius:2005gq}.
+Once the BHs merge, a highly distorted BH settles into a Kerr BH radiating exponentially decaying ringdown emission ~\cite{Berti:2009kk,Owen:2009sb,Abbott:2016blz,Isi:2019aib}.
+However, this simple morphology describes the GW signal only when the binary has comparable masses or it is viewed face-on, so that the emission is vastly dominated by the so-called quadrupole mode.